What is Occupational Therapy (OT)?

 Occupational therapy in Mental Health –

 Occupational therapy and mental health are related since the beginning of the OT profession.
-OTs deal with Mental health issues like anxiety disorder, stress disorder, schizophrenia, bipolar disorder, mood disorder, Obsessive Compulsive disorder, etc. OTs involve the psychiatric patient in meaningful activities and bring back the insight in psychosis patients.
+OTs deal with Mental health issues like anxiety disorder, depression, stress disorder, schizophrenia, bipolar disorder, mood disorder, Obsessive Compulsive Disorder, etc. OTs involve the psychiatric patient in meaningful activities and bring back the insight in psychosis patients.
 An OT may provide relaxation techniques, social skill training, group therapy to reintegrate the client into the mainstream.

 Occupational therapy for elderly and hospice care-

-Occupational therapy also works in an elderly care.
+Occupational therapy also works in elderly care.
 A patient (elderly), who is dependent on others for their daily chores due to many problems like orthopedic, neurological, or mental.
 OT helps them in a transfer, mobility and daily living activities.
 Plus, OT guides them or help them to involve them in leisure activities.

-OTs also work in a Hospice care and palliative care, a role of OTs in these setups is to provide mental support to the patient, and provide independence (self-confidence) in daily living in the terminally ill patients.
+OTs also work in Hospice care and palliative care, a role of OTs in these setups is to provide mental support to the patient, and provide independence (self-confidence) in daily living in the terminally ill patients.

 Occupational Therapy Assessment-